-To discontinue and dispose of roads and reserves no longer required by the public or Council, abutting residents or considered surplus, subject to appropriate consultation and adequate commercial return.

-Not to discontinue and sell any road or reserve adjoining public open space unless extenuating circumstances exist.
-Fencing along the open space proportion of any road or reserve abutting open space will generally be removed.

-Not to discontinue a road or reserve with heritage value.

-Where a road or reserve is no longer reasonably required for any public purpose, Council's preference is to discontinue and dispose of the entire road or reserve at one time rather than engage in a series of individual transactions over a period of time.

-Council will take title to land from a discontinued road or reserve that remains unsold.

-Council will consider ordering the occupiers of a discontinued road or reserve to vacate the land.
-If a request to vacate is not complied with legal advice shall be sought as to how to achieve restoration of the occupied land to Council control.
+- To discontinue and dispose of roads and reserves no longer required by the public or Council, subject to appropriate consultation and adequate commercial return. - Not to discontinue and sell any road or reserve adjoining public open space unless extenuating circumstances exist.
+Fencing along the open space proportion of any road or reserve abutting open space will generally be removed. - Not to discontinue a road or reserve with heritage value. - Where a road or reserve is no longer reasonably required for any public purpose, Council's preference is to discontinue and dispose of the entire road or reserve at one time rather than engage in a series of individual transactions over a period of time. - Council will take title to land from a discontinued road or reserve that remains unsold. - Council will consider ordering the occupiers of a discontinued road or reserve to vacate the land.
+If a request to vacate is not complied with, legal advice shall be sought as to how to achieve restoration of the occupied land to Council control. - To pursue a fair balance between maximising a financial return for land disposed of while also applying a pricing mechanism designed to make a sale attractive to prospective purchasers.